Freethought: Turkey

-In the last years of the Ottoman Empire, free thought made its voice heard by the works of distinguished people such as Ahmet Rıza, Tevfik Fikret, Abdullah Cevdet, Kılıçzade Hakkı, and Celal Nuri İleri.
+In the last years of the Ottoman Empire, freethought made its voice heard by the works of distinguished people such as Ahmet Rıza, Tevfik Fikret, Abdullah Cevdet, Kılıçzade Hakkı, and Celal Nuri İleri.
 These intellectuals affected the early period of the Turkish Republic.
 Mustafa Kemal Atatürk –field marshal, revolutionary statesman, author, and founder of the secular Turkish nation state, serving as its first President from 1923 until his death in 1938– was the practitioner of their ideas.
 He made many reforms that modernized the country.
 Sources point out that Atatürk was a religious skeptic and a freethinker.
 He was a non-doctrinaire deist or an atheist, who was antireligious and anti-Islamic in general.
 According to Atatürk, the Turkish people do not know what Islam really is and do not read the Quran.
 People are influenced by Arabic sentences that they do not understand, and because of their customs they go to mosques.
 When the Turks read the Quran and think about it, they will leave Islam.
 Atatürk described Islam as the religion of the Arabs in his own work titled Vatandaş için Medeni Bilgiler by his own critical and nationalist views.

 Association of Atheism (Ateizm Derneği), the first official atheist organisation in Middle East and Caucasus, was founded in 2014.
 It serves to support irreligious people and freethinkers in Turkey who are discriminated against based on their views.
 In 2018 it was reported in some media outlets that the Ateizm Derneği would close down because of the pressure on its members and attacks by pro-government media, but the association itself issued a clarification that this was not the case and that it was still active.